Newburgh, Indiana: History

 Little Pigeon River and Lake Michigan.
 On July 18, 1862, Newburgh was the first town north of the Mason-Dixon line to be captured by the Confederate forces during the American Civil War in what would come to be known as the Newburgh Raid.
 Colonel Adam "Stovepipe" Johnson, with a partisan band, crossed the Ohio River and confiscated supplies and ammunition without a shot being fired.
 The Confederates would have been unable to shell the city (as promised) had Newburgh put up a fight.
-The Confederates' "cannons" were an assemblage of a stove pipe, a charred log, and wagon wheels.
+The Confederates' cannons were an assemblage of a stove pipe, charred log, and wagon wheels.
 The raid convinced the federal government that it was necessary to supply Indiana with a permanent force of regular Union Army soldiers to counter future raids.
-Many of the structures used in this raid are still standing, including The Exchange Hotel.
+Many of the structures used in this raid are still standing, including the Exchange Hotel.

 Newburgh's economy benefited from the construction of the Lock and Dam 47 in the 1920s, and its replacement in 1974 with the Newburgh Lock and Dam.
-The town has also benefited from the arrival, and later expansions, of the Aluminum Company of America (ALCOA) in the 1950s and then the 1970s.
-Many of Newburgh's residents are commuters to businesses and industry in Evansville and surrounding areas.
+The town also benefited from the arrival, and later expansions, of the Aluminum Company of America (ALCOA), built in 1957.
+Many of Newburgh's residents are commuters to businesses and industries in Evansville and surrounding areas.

 In 1994, Newburgh leaders planned to annex large areas that would have extended town limits to Frame Road (west) and SR 66 (north and east).
-From a planning perspective, this would have given Newburgh the ability to plan land use for large open, undeveloped areas.
-However, by 2001 the town's leadership shifted its focus away from annexation toward planning in the well-established current town limits.
+This would have given Newburgh the ability to plan land use for large open, undeveloped areas.
+However, by 2001, the town's leadership shifted its focus away from annexation toward planning in the well-established current town limits.

 On November 6, 2005, the Evansville Tornado of November 2005 caused 25 deaths in nearby Evansville.
-Newburgh suffered extensive property damage and some injuries, but suffered no fatalities during the 2:06 AM strike.
+Newburgh suffered extensive property damage and some injuries but suffered no fatalities during the 2:06 AM tornadic event.

 The Old Newburgh Presbyterian Church and Original Newburgh Historic District are listed on the National Register of Historic Places.